G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current working directory is a script that prints the absolute path name of the current working directory.
-1-listit is a script that display the contents list of your current directory.
+1-listit is a script that display the contents list of your current directory 2-bring me home will is a script that brings us to home directory